grjd/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Neuron to Brain Laboratory (UHN University of Toronto) and Hospital Clinic San Carlos
+- name: Neuron to Brain Laboratory (University of Toronto) and Hospital Clinico San Carlos (Madrid)
   url:

 # Short bio (displayed in user profile at end of posts)